basti1302/toggl2jira/readme.markdown

         * `username`: Your Jira username
         * `password`: Your Jira password
         * `cumulated`: Optional, defaults to `true`.
 If turned on, Toggl items will be cumulated per day, per Jira issue.
 Otherwise each Toggl item will create a single worklog item in Jira.
-        * `dryRun`: Optional, defaults to false.
+        * `dryRun`: Optional, defaults to `false`.
 If turned on, Toggl2Jira will not create Jira worklog items at all but only print what it would create.
     * `projects`: This is where you tell Toggl2Jira which Toggl projects belong to which Jira issues. `projects` is an array and each object should have three properties:
         * `togglProjectId`: The toggl project id.
 You need to use projects when logging your work in Toggl and each Toggl project should correspond to one Jira issue.
 Only Toggl worklog items with a project will be synchronized to Jira.
 You can find the Toggl project ID by clicking on Projects while being logged in to Toggl and then on an individual project.
 The URL should look like this: `https://www.toggl.com/app/projects/615471/edit/5169336`.
 The last part of the URL (5169336) is the Toggl project ID.
 (The numeric part in the middle of the URL is your workspace ID.)
         * `jiraTicket`: The issue ID in Jira that corresponds to this project.
         * `description`: Some free text.
 I mostly use the title of the Toggl project or the title of the Jira issue here, but it's up to you.
 * Remark: Toggl2Jira uses nconf to handle configuration values.
 This means that you can override any setting in config.json with command line switches like this `--range:from 2014-08-15 --jira:cumulate false --jira:dryRun` or with environment variables.
 Command line switches take precedence over environment variables and environment variables take precedence over settings in config.json.
-See https://github.com/flatiron/nconf for details.
+See <https://github.com/flatiron/nconf> for details.

 To actually run a synchronization, you need to execute three steps: